-Before your prescription is filled, a Health Assure check will be done.
-Health Assure is a series of seven checks that are electronically done on your drug claim history for increased safety and compliance monitoring.
+Before your prescription is filled, an Assure Claims check will be done.
+Assure Claims is a series of seven checks that are electronically done on your drug claim history for increased safety and compliance monitoring.
 This has been designed to improve the health and quality of life for you and your dependents.
 Checks done include drug interaction, therapeutic duplication and duration of therapy, allowing the pharmacist to react prior to the drug being dispensed.
 Depending on the outcome of the checks, the pharmacist may refuse to dispense the prescribed drug.